 - 1. Trace the origins and explain the meanings of the term Modern. - 2.
-Analyse the major features of the term Modernity. - Attempt an explanation of the tendency to retreat from history which is basic to Modernism. - 4.
-Consider the influence of Imagism or Surrealism or Futurism or Expressionism or Symbolism or Impressionism on modern writing.
+Analyse the major features of the term Modernity. - 3.
+Attempt an explanation of the tendency to retreat from history which is basic to Modernism - 4.
+Consider the influence of Imagism or Surrealism (or Futurism, Expressionism, Symbolism, Impressionism) on modern writing.